Semantic Cache

 The default similarity threshold is configured in the Agent Brain environment.
 The README documents CACHE_SIMILARITY_THRESHOLD=0.85 as the default.

-Higher thresholds reduce false positives.
-Lower thresholds increase hit rate but require more trust in semantic similarity.
+- Lower thresholds require more trust in semantic similarity

 Monitoring

-Use the desktop Cache Monitor to watch hits, misses, similarity scores, and token-savings estimates during real usage.
+Use the desktop Cache Monitor to watch: